vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 I know I need 5 disks, minimum, ideally space for more.
 Let's say 8.
 I also know that I need a drive for the operating system, so that's potentially 9 disks.
 FreeNAS suggests running it off a USB thumb drive, actually.
-But I figure I can just get a dedicate drive for it.
+But I figure I can just get a dedicated drive for it.

 I was also looking to keep things fairly compact, have hot-swap drive support with external bays, and try to keep power-draw to a minimum.